Routine patient assessments are essential competencies for respiratory therapists and medical professionals, predominantly focused on adult patients.

 4. Which of the following is the main physiologic factor responsible for deriving accurate transcutaneous data?

-5. What is a normal heart rate for a neonate?
+5. What is the normal heart rate for a neonate?

-6. Using the formula given in the text, the mean blood pressure (MAP) of a 30-week gestation newborn should be at least what?
+6. The mean blood pressure (MAP) of a 30-week gestation newborn should be at least what?